Giving: The Intersection of Willing Generosity and Obligation

 As you seek God’s will, I want to share with you a glimpse of our Variable Tuition families, which include:

-- Covid-impacted families where family members have been ill or died, or there’s been job loss or income reduction
+- Families where there’s been job loss or income reduction

 - Bullied children